And greetings to you, my friends, and welcome back.

 I am Rush Limbaugh, meeting and surpassing all audience expectations every day.

-America's truth detector, doctor of democracy, documented to be almost always right.
+I am America's anchorman, real anchorman, America's truth detector, doctor of democracy, documented to be almost always right.

 99.6% of the time.

-Telephone numbers 800 282-2882.
+Telephone numbers 800-282-2882.

-And he said, Would you play golf with Obama?
+And he said, would you play golf with Obama?

-He said, Well, I know Axelrod a little bit.
+He said, well, I know Axelrod a little bit.

-I'm gonna call Axelrod and see you.
+I'm going to call Axelrod and see.

-So he called Axelrod and he told me Axelrod didn't return his calls, and that was the end of it as far as I knew.
+So he called Axelrod, and he told me Axelrod didn't return his calls.

 Limbaugh's up for it.